althea-net/althea-zone/README.md

 These instructions will be updated as we move through the process.

+We'd like to get all gentxs in by Wednesday, July 31st.
+We will start validating the following Monday, August 5th.

 ## How to make a gentx

 We are currently gathering `gentx` files to create the `genesis.json` file which will be used to start the altheatest3 blockchain.